loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 boot
 ```

 Go through the [install process](https://docs.netgate.com/pfsense/en/latest/install/install-pfsense.html) via the serial console.
 Once it's done, reboot again, press `ESC` once, then enter the two commands above.
 Here, you'll need to setup your interfaces and VLANs.
-Now at the menu below, select `8` to enter the shell.
+Now, at the menu below, select `8` to enter the shell.

 ```
  0) Logout (SSH only)                  9) pfTop